PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 In this recipe we are going to create a web application that will consume our microservice.
 This is the API and client tier in our reference architecture depicted in the figure in the introduction to the chapter.
 We will be using the Express web framework to do this and also the Express Generator to create an application skeleton.

 ### Getting Ready
+This recipe builds on the code from our last recipe `Building a simple RESTful microservice` and we will be using the code from this as a starting point.
+The code from this recipe is available in the accompanying source code in the directory `source/Building_RESTful_microservice`.

 To get ready for this recipe we need to install the `express-generator`.
 To do this run:

 ```sh